Akshay-N-Shaju/sync-project/README.md

 # sync-project
-A demo git Sync project
+A Demo project to test jenkins :P